RickofManc/fresh-casts/README.md

 It's difficult to find a website where you can share and discuss podcasts.
 Listeners may feedback or rate a podcast within a listening app, however these apps generally do not allow listeners to post and discuss liked podcasts.
-Podcast listenership continues to increase with over 2 million shows to choose, and by nature humans are social, we like to converse.
+Podcast listenership continues to increase with over 2 million shows to choose from, and by nature humans are social, we like to converse.
 There's an opportunity to help people share podcasts, making it easier to discuss and find shows that may have slipped under their radar.

 ### Objective

-PPP
+By summer 2022, I will develop and deploy a website that promote the sharing and discussion of podcasts they are enjoying.
+All users will be able to listen to shared podcasts.
+Users who create a profile will be able to comment and like shared shows, as well as posting their own favourites.The site will meet WCAG 2.1 AA standards, and will be thoroughly tested to ensure all user groups can access and enjoy content.

 ### Design Thinking